-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Taxotere lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about Taxotere lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What can I do if I lost my hair from Taxotere in Las Vegas, NV?

 - 4. How do I prove a Taxotere claim in Las Vegas, NV?

 - 6. Should I file my lawsuit in Nevada or join a federal class action?

 - 7. What is Taxotere used for?